jirkapok/GasPlanner/doc/roadmap.md

 Known issues:

 * Reserve counts only non user defined segments as emergency ascent (Doesn't handle all multilevel scenarios)
-* Fix validation of duration and depth in depths table
-* Improve validation of altitude bellow 0 m.a.s.l.
 * Improve validation of speeds, because low speed may cause never ending calculation

 Improvements: